Membership is 55 including one dual member, at present.

 February 2016- THREE MORE MEMBERS joined this month.
 Welcome to them.
 The EXPLORE YOUR LOCAL AREA visit was to the Tanyard in Street where we were taken on a very interesting tour of Owen Barry’s factory to see the various stages of leather and suede worked items such as handbags and coats.
 Afterwards we were treated to tea and cakes.
 Thanks to Marian for organising.

 March 2016- HOME KURLING an enjoyable afternoon with 24 members and friends competing.
 Another winner in the EXPLORE YOUR LOCAL AREA series was a trip to the Cheddar Cheese Company where we had a very enlightening tour showing us the various stages of cheese making and were invited to taste some unusual cheeses.
 Afterwards we had tea and homemade cakes in the Holy Tree Tea House.
-Well done Marian.
+Well done, Marian.
 Another well done to Liz Selway who has regained her COUNTY SCRABBLE CUP, Janet G. was a very creditable fourth.
-Margaret Browning had her 90TH BIRTHDAY celebration during a TABLE TENNIS session where twenty three ladies attended.
+Margaret Browning had her 90TH BIRTHDAY celebration during a TABLE TENNIS session where twenty-three ladies attended.
 Happy Birthday and many more.
 Members also heard a recording of the Messiah in Walton Church on Margaret’s actual birthday.

 April 2016 – SPRING GROUP MEETING hosted warmly by Ashcott a very pleasant evening with a good speaker and raffle prizes.
 We came 2nd in the competition.
 2 ADDITIONAL MEMBERS this month bringing our membership to 72.
 Another very good EXPLORE YOUR LOCAL AREA organised by Marian this time to Axbridge where we learned some of its history during a guided tour around the town and into King John’s Hunting Lodge Museum.
 Our SKITTLES TEAM are into the final of the County Cup after their win by 19 pins against Cheddar Gorgeous in the Pheasant at Wookey.
 Well done girls!
 WHIST run by Viv has proved very popular & will return in the autumn.

 May 2016- Our members were an invaluable help during the QUEEN’S 90th BIRTHDAY celebrations.
 Many thanks to them.
-PURITON’S 70TH BIRTHDAY high tea went well and the film show and tour of the WILLOWS & WETLANDS CENTRE was very interesting and enjoyable as were the exhibitions of craft, basket ware etc.
+PURITON’S 70TH BIRTHDAY high tea went well, and the film show and tour of the WILLOWS & WETLANDS CENTRE was very interesting and enjoyable as were the exhibitions of craft, basket ware etc.

 June 2016- Tours of FRAGRANT EARTH INTERNATIONAL in Glastonbury where we made our own perfumes & the EXPLORE YOUR LOCAL AREA walk around Midney Gardens both on the same day & both excellent.
 KURLING for Middlezoy was fun.
-Our SKITTLES TEAM were in the final against North Curry held in Aller and were gallant runners up.
+Our SKITTLES TEAM was in the final against North Curry held in Aller and were gallant runners up.

 July 2016 – CROQUET with Kingston St. Mary was a very enjoyable day with a large salad spread included.
-Chris E. & Wenda were the top Walton team but our hosts were the over all winners.
+Chris E. & Wenda were the top Walton team, but our hosts were the over-all winners.
 STOKE ST. GREGORY’S 85TH ANNIVERSARY had a very interesting speaker and a goodly spread.
 Our two teams in the COUNTY PAIRS COMPETITION came joint third out of ten teams.
-Not bad for non professionals.
+Not bad for non-professionals.
 The PRESIDENT’S DAY and the TREASURE HUNT both went well.